-As Carleton College faculty and staff, you may find that students look to you for help during times of distress.
-This brochure is meant to familiarize you with the counseling services offered at Student Health and Counseling and how we might assist you in helping students.
+As Carleton College faculty and staff, students may look to you for help during times of distress.
+This brochure will familiarize you with the counseling services offered at Student Health and Counseling and how we might assist you in helping students.
 The following may help you 1) recognize signs of distress, 2) determine which signs require immediate action, and 3) decide on an appropriate course of action.